STOP BASHING ALL RICH PEOPLE!

 Please don’t forget that business drives innovation.
 It creates jobs and provides worker training.
 It generates the profits that fund countless charities.
 And it pays billions in state, local, and federal taxes each year.
 Contrary to it, any government can only consume tax money and produce nothing.
 Nada!

 Yet the left-leaning Institute on Taxation and Economic Policy complains that 60 major companies paid zero in federal taxes in 2018.

 That sounds bad at first blush, but far less so on closer examination.
 For starters, no company owes a penny more in taxes than the law requires.
 Management, in fact, has a fiduciary duty to maximize profits for shareholders.

 That doesn't mean just maximizing sales and keeping a sharp eye on costs.
 It also means managing the annual tax bite.
-The corporate tax code is designed to incentivize research, formation of capital and job creation.
+The corporate tax code is designed to incentivize research, the formation of capital, and job creation.
 Many productive investments would not be made without the stimulus in the code.

 The other factor - one that shows not just an anti-business attitude but gross ignorance about business generally - is that the list of 60 big companies that didn't pay federal taxes in 2018 included many that had net operating losses.

 Hello?
 Companies pay taxes on profits, not losses.
 However, many people hold big business in disgrace because every misstep is immediately front-page news on TV or the Internet.